|Best Day Tours from Barcelona. Tour destinations outside Barcelona|

 The best surf beaches on the city beaches are Sant Sebastian and Sant Miquel down by the Hotel W. There are breakwaters in front of some of the other Barcelona beaches to reduce the number of waves breaking on the shore.
 Bad news for surfers but it makes swimming safer for bathers in the summer and reduces the erosion of the Barcelona beaches caused by the spring and autumn storms.
 Another sport growing in popularity on the surf beaches of Barcelona and especially on beaches outside Barcelona is SUP Stand Up Paddle board surfing which is a fun watersport that anyone can learn.
 You can rent paddle boards in Barcelona at several places mostly around Barceloneta beach.

 What can you rent on Barcelona beach

-There are two sailing clubs on Barcelona beach but they are for members only and do not have tourist sailing rentals.
+There are two Barcelona sailing clubs on the beach section, but they are for members only and do not have tourist sailing rentals.
 Barcelona is not a beach resort, but a city with a beach, so there are few watersport rentals on Barcelona beaches.
 There are no pedal boat rentals on Barcelona beaches, mostly because the waves can be too big.
-You can find one company offering parachute rides, but not banana rides.
+There is one company offering parachute rides and banana rides.
 You can rent SUP paddle surf boards by the hour at Barceloneta beach.
-Jetskis cannot be rented on the beach, but there are two Barcelona jetski rental companies in the Port Olimpic marina and the Port Forum marina.
+Jetskis cannot be rented on the beach, but there are Barcelona jetski rental companies in the Port Olimpic marina and the Port Forum marina.